Gaussian Zonoids, Gaussian determinants and Gaussian random fields: Introduction

 where $Z^{(1)}_\tau,\ldots, Z^{(m)}_\tau$ are iid copies of $Z_\tau$.

-We prove Theorem~\ref{thm:concentration} which states that if $M$ is compact and $0$ is a regular value of $\varphi$ and for $r=r(\tau)$ that goes to zero as $\tau\to 0$, we have:
+We prove the following, see Theorem~\ref{thm:concentration} for the precise statement {and the explicit values of the constants}. \begin{mainthm} Assume that $M$ is compact and that $0$ is a regular value of $\varphi$ and let $r=r(\tau)$ go to zero as $\tau\to 0$, we have:

-where $c_m,c'_m$ are constants depending only on the dimension $m$, $\alpha\in[0,+\infty]$ is the limit of $r/\tau$ as $\tau\to 0$, $\erf$ denotes the \emph{error function}, and the volume of $Z_0$ is the Riemannian volume in the Riemannian metric defined by $g$ (see~\eqref{eq:ATmetric}).
+where $c_m,c'_m$ are constants depending only on the dimension $m$, $\alpha\in[0,+\infty]$ is the limit of $r/\tau$ as $\tau\to 0$, $\erf$ denotes the \emph{error function}, and the volume of $Z_0$ is the Riemannian volume in the Riemannian metric defined by $Y$ (see Definition~\ref{def:nondegGRF}). \end{mainthm}

 This result can be interpreted as follows.
-If we let $r=c\cdot\tau^{s}$ where $c,s>0$, then the limit~\eqref{eq:limnrtintro} is zero for $s>1$ and is finite and constant for $s<1$.
+If we let $r=\alpha\cdot\tau^{s}$ where $\alpha,s>0$, then the limit~\eqref{eq:limnrtintro} is zero for $s>1$ and is positive and constant (i.e. independent of $s$) for $s<1$.
 Equation~\eqref{eq:limnrtintro} then describes what happens in the critical regime $s=1$.

-{\bf{Structure of the paper.}} In Section~\ref{sec:zonoids} we recall shortly the notions of convex geometry that will be useful to us then state and prove our main result Theorem~\ref{thm:incluchain} and its consequences in term of volume estimate.
-In Section~\ref{sec:randet} we apply our result to random determinants.
-Finally, in Section~\ref{sec:GRF} we apply these results to the study of non--centered Gaussian random fields.

-{\bf{Acknowledgments.}} The author wishes to thank Stefano Baranzini for his helpful comments, Ilya Molchanov for pointing out relevent references that were unknown to the author and the anonymous referee.